-The FO[] (aka FO-dot) language is used to create knowledge bases.
-It is described in the FO-dot standard.
-This document presents the implementation in IDP-Z3.
+The FO() (aka FO-dot) language is used to create knowledge bases.
 An FO-dot knowledge base is a text file containing the following blocks of code:

 vocabulary specify the types, predicates, functions and constants used to describe the problem domain.